photoprism/photoprism-docs/docs/user-guide/organize/review.md

-# Review non-photographic and low-quality images #
+# Reviewing Non-Photographic and Low-Quality Images #
 When adding new photos a quality score from 1 to 5 is created automatically.
 Photos with a quality score lower than 3 do not appear in *Photos* until you approve them (unless the quality filter was disabled in [*Settings*](../settings/general.md))